josephruscio/rack-test-rest/README.md

     :root_uri + '/' + :resource + :extension
     :root_uri + '/' + :resource + '/' + params[:id].to_s + :extension

+Currently JSON is the only supported response Content-Type.

 ## `create_resource(params={})`

 Performs a POST to with any specified parameters to `:root_uri/:resource:extension`